Exclusive: Comcast weighs three options for Time Warner Cable deal: sources

 Time Warner Cable is currently trading at 7.6 times its 2013 EBIDTA, while Charter is trading at 9.5 times, according to Brean Murray analyst Todd Mitchell.

-Charter’s multiple is viewed as inflated because it trades more richly than the less than 7 times multiple of Comcast’s cable unit, which is the most well-regarded cable operator by investors, Mitchell said.
+Charter’s multiple is viewed as inflated because it trades more richly than the less than seven times multiple of Comcast’s cable unit, which is the most well-regarded cable operator by investors, Mitchell said.

+Malone is also gearing up for a potential proxy fight at Time Warner Cable’s annual meeting next year and held internal discussions about drafting a list of directors, according to a report in Bloomberg citing a person familiar with the situation.

+A representative from Charter declined to comment about the proxy fight while a representative from Liberty Media did not immediately respond to a request seeking comment.

-Reporting by Liana B. Baker, Soyoung Kim and Nicola Leske in New York; Editing by Gary Hill and Ken Wills
+Reporting by Liana B. Baker, Soyoung Kim and Nicola Leske in New York; Editing by Gary Hill, Ken Wills and Lisa Shumaker